 Once an "ownership society" in which direct owners of stock held voting control over corporate America, we have become an "agency society," and we are not going back.
-For direct ownership has given way to ownership by financial institutions, largely mutual funds and pension funds.
-But the managers of these giant investment pools-agents, whose duty is to represent the interest of the pension beneficiaries and owners of mutual fund shares who are their principals-have too often put their own interests first, consuming far too large a portion of whatever returns our corporations and our financial markets were generous enough to provide, with far too small a portion of these returns delivered to the last-line investors who put up all of the capital and assumed all of the risks.
+For direct ownership has largely given way to ownership by financial institutions, mainly mutual funds and pension funds.
+While these institutions held only 8 percent of all U.S. stock a half-century ago, today they own some 70 percent-absolute control of corporate America.

+But the managers of these giant investment pools-agents, whose duty is to represent the interest of the pension beneficiaries and owners of mutual fund shares who are their principals- have too often put their own interests first, consuming far too large a portion of whatever returns our corporations and our financial markets have been generous enough to provide, with far too small a portion of these returns delivered to the last-line investors who put up all of the capital and assumed all of the risks.